ineffably/vibe-space-shooter/memory-bank/progress.md

 Most recently, we've implemented a robust player respawn mechanism that addresses a key gameplay requirement.
 When the player ship is destroyed, it now waits for a random period of 3-6 seconds before respawning, creating a meaningful consequence for death while maintaining player engagement.
 After respawning, the player gets a temporary invulnerability period indicated by a flashing effect to prevent immediate destruction upon re-entry.
 This required significant enhancements to the entity update system and state machine to ensure proper operation during inactive states.

+We've also extracted the reusable core components of our game into a separate framework called "SideQuest" and moved it from the src directory to the root level of the project.
+This creates a cleaner separation between game-specific code and reusable framework components, making it easier to maintain and potentially reuse the framework for future projects.

 ## What Works

 - Memory bank documentation is complete with: